Hodge Podge

 2007 April 11 Lena Sherstobitoff MA Thesis: Doukhobor Language

 "Flowers and Weeds: Negotiating the Contemporary Doukhobor Diaspora" by Lena Sherstobitoff, Simon Fraser University, MA Thesis May 2005 (Supervisor: J. Rak) — Contemporary Canadian Doukhobors are facing a situation where a significant segment of their populations do not speak the Russian dialect of their predecessors.
 Consequently, English translations and substitutes are becoming increasingly popular, even necessary.
 Although these translations are direct evidence of Doukhobors' assimilation into Canada, Doukhobors have not entirely forsaken their connection to a Russian ancestry.
-The investigation of this subtle negotiation between here and homeland will be facilitated through personal interviews with contemporary Doukhobor youth. — Abstracts, 49th Annual Conference, Western Social Science Association, Calgary, Alberta Canada, April 11-14, 2007
+The investigation of this subtle negotiation between here and homeland will be facilitated through personal interviews with contemporary Doukhobor youth. — Abstracts, 49th Annual Conference, Western Social Science Association, Calgary, Alberta Canada, April 11-14, 2007, page 174.

 2007 March 17 Iraq War Rally, Castlegar